Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

-It's necessary to note that Meson as a build tool has a much broader audience than Python developers – it is used widely for C & C++ projects for example (if you're on Linux, much of your graphic stack is being built by Meson nowadays).
+It's necessary to note that Meson as a build tool has a much broader audience than Python developers – it is used widely for C & C++ projects for example (if you're on Linux, much of your graphics stack is being built with Meson nowadays).
 As part of an overall design ideology to bring some much-needed sanity to this space (and especially the world of C/C++ where no uniform solution exists), Meson will not let you do things that are sure to go wrong in all but the most